suneelpatel/Deep-Learning-with-TensorFlow/README.md

 #### Exploding Gradient
 The working of the exploding gradient is similar but the weights here change drastically instead of negligible change.

+### Long Short-Term Memory Networks

+Long Short-Term Memory networks are usually just called “LSTMs”.

+They are a special kind of Recurrent Neural Networks which are capable of learning long-term dependencies.

+#### What are long-term dependencies?

+Many times only recent data is needed in a model to perform operations.
+But there might be a requirement from a data which was obtained in the past.

+Let’s look at the following example:

+Consider a language model trying to predict the next word based on the previous ones.
+If we are trying to predict the last word in the sentence say “The clouds are in the sky”.

+The context here was pretty simple and the last word ends up being sky all the time.
+In such cases, the gap between the past information and the current requirement can be bridged really easily by using Recurrent Neural Networks.

+So, problems like Vanishing and Exploding Gradients do not exist and this makes LSTM networks handle long-term dependencies easily.

 # 14. Restricted Boltzmann Machine(RBM)